Restricted User Shell

 acct on command, if

-The notion ‘rule contains’, used above, means that either the rule in question contains that statement, or inherits it from one of the above fall-through rules (see Fall-through).
+The notion ‘rule contains’, used above, means that either the rule in question contains that statement, or inherits it from one of the fall-through rules (see Fall-through) that were matched before it.
 In fact, in most cases the accounting should affect all rules, therefore we suggest to enable it in a fall-through rule at the beginning of the configuration file, e.g.:

 rule default acct on fall-through